 Colorado's excellent solar environment can be effectively used in the STS house as a source of supplemental heat.
-This requires opening the house to the south through room orientation and window placement.
-The STS house is designed around a floor plan like that shown in Figure 1.
-The key principles are:
+To do this requires opening the house to the south through room orientation and window placement.
+The STS house is designed around a floor plan as shown in Figure 1.
+The key principles in the floor plan are:

-- Rooms most frequently occupied (living room, family room) face south to make the most effective use of solar energy. - Storage rooms, utility rooms, bathrooms, bedrooms and other less frequently occupied rooms are located on the north and west to serve as a thermal buffer. - Attached garage or unheated storage areas are located on the north and west.
+- 1. rooms most frequently occupied (living room, family room) are on the south in order to make the most effective use of solar energy; - 2. storage rooms, utility rooms, bathrooms, bedrooms and other less frequently occupied rooms are located on the north and west to serve as a thermal buffer; - 3. attached garage or unheated storage areas are located on the north and west.

 This floor plan fits well with a landscape plan that has outside activity areas (patios, decks) on the south side of the house.
-Patios and decks can be used more of the year because of their sunny, protected location.
+Patios and decks so located can be used more of the year because of their sunny, protected location.

 Solar orientation also relies on proper window placement.
 The STS house minimizes window openings in order to reduce energy use.
 Generally, window area should be no more than 8 percent of the total floor area.
 Locate as many windows as possible on the south side of the house.
-This provides solar heat as well as light to create a comfortable, well-lit environment.
+This will provide solar heat as well as light in the house to create a comfortable, well-lit environment.

-To prevent overheating in the summer, shade the south windows by a roof overhang.
+To prevent over heating in the summer, shade the south windows by a roof overhang.
 A roof overhang of about 2 feet adequately shades an 8-foot wall.
-While south facing windows are encouraged, the STS house is a flexible design in that windows can be placed as needed.
-However, the overriding principle favors south-oriented window placement.
+While south facing windows are encouraged, the STS house is a flexible design in